Genez-io/genezio-documentation/docs/project-structure/genezio-context.md

 }
 ```

 Here we can see that the `GnzContext` object was successfully populated with the request context and headers information.
-Even tough the `user` and `token` properties are not present, they would be populated if the request was authenticated.
+Even though the `user` and `token` properties are not present, they would be populated if the request was authenticated.
 Using this object and decorators you can create a set of middlewares that can be used to perform operations based on the network information provided by the `GnzContext` object.

 ## More details